CyberGRX/twin-sister/README.md

 ### MasterSpy ###

-The spy equivalent of EmptyFake, MasterSpy tracks every interaction and spawns more spies to track interactions with its attributes.
+The spy equivalent of EndlessFake, MasterSpy tracks every interaction and spawns more spies to track interactions with its attributes.

 ```